Resume Writing

 That’s not how I operate.

-I’m a licensed master plumber with my own insured truck, a full set of diagnostic tools (incl. sewer camera and hydrojetter), and a simple philosophy: show up on time, quote fairly, and fix it right the first time.
+I’m a licensed master plumber with my own insured truck, a full set of diagnostic tools (sewer camera, hydrojetter, thermal imaging), and a simple philosophy: show up on time, quote fairly, and fix it right the first time.

 I currently handle plumbing maintenance for [X] properties totaling [Y] units.
 My clients stay with me because:

-• I provide itemized invoices — no surprise charges
+• I provide itemized invoices with photos — no surprise charges

-• I document everything with photos, descriptions, and recommendations
+• I document everything — every repair logged with descriptions, photos, and maintenance recommendations

-I’d love to discuss how I can help [Company Name] reduce your plumbing maintenance headaches and costs.
+I’d love to discuss how I can help [Company Name] reduce plumbing maintenance costs and eliminate headaches.

 Best,